yhnavein/swaggie/docs/index.md

     title: Tree-shakeable Output
     details: Each API group is exported as its own named object, so your bundler can dead-code-eliminate anything you don't use.

-  - icon: ✏️
+  - icon: 🧪
-    title: Custom Templates
+    title: Automatic Mock Generation
-    details: Don't see your HTTP client?
-Bring your own EJS template directory and Swaggie will use it instead.
-Full access to parsed operation and schema data.
+    details: Generate typed mock/stub files alongside your client for Vitest or Jest.
+Every method and hook gets a typed spy, with ergonomic helpers like mockSWR() and mockQuery() — drop them straight into your tests.
 ---

 <script setup>